Mahesh100/C-Programming/README.md

    %d   -Used when the integer data type is used.

    %f   -Used when the float data type is used.

+   %c   -Used when the Character data type is used.